bakkbone/bakkbone-florist-companion/README.md

 ### Checkout Fields

+* Validate phone numbers to match the address location (eg. billing address in New Zealand must provide valid NZ phone number, recipient in Australia must have valid Australian phone number)
 * Force display of delivery address fields and gets rid of the "Ship to a different address?" question at checkout
 * Add "Delivery Notes" field for notes about delivery address
 * Add "Recipient Phone" field as a required field